Data-Connexxus/.github/profile/Data-AnonymizingDeidentification.md

 - Cross Data Mappings: This is the mapping from source fields to target fields and needs to include the synthetic data attributes involved when the data is mapped.

-# Key Processes
+## Key Processes
 The following are key processes.

-* Person Identities: Creation of a Unique Idenifier for Input Data The first tier component in the Defianz platform is to create a unique identificatier for any persons data passing through it.
+* Identities: Creation of a Unique Idenifier for Input Data The first tier component in the Defianz platform is to create a unique identificatier for any persons data passing through it.
 This process deals with how the platform identifies data records presented to it.
   * The exposed API endpoint will take the following specific implementataion defined attributes: application, organization and